 You humble yourself, and the Lord will speak through you.
 Ask Him for wisdom.
 Have the patience of the Lord, and know that you have the authority to bind Satan, sin, and self, in you and the people who will be coming to hear what you will say.
 God wants humble people who have spent the time before Him to speak to others.
 Humility is from the heart.
 It comes through repentance of our own sins, and admitting that we have not walked with Him close as we could have.

 I believe when we come humbly before Him, that God deals with us before He deals with those we speak with.
 Then He can use us to give forth His Word.
 There is no condemnation to those who are in Christ Jesus.
 I believe we refrain from speaking, because we aren’t certain of the reaction to what we will say.
 The relationship with other Christians should have no, intimidation.
 Pride goes before a fall.
-We should love everyone, and expect God to speak to us through someone that day.
+We should love everyone, and expect God to speak to us through someone who day.
 Gentleness is next to love.
 Loving other Christians is often being truthful, but the reaction to the truth should not be in the flesh.
 Gentleness, and forgiveness should always be the shawl around our shoulders.
 Without love we are clanging, clashing symbols.